OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 Set-Cookie: JSESSIONID=xxxxx; SameSite=Lax
 ```

 All desktop browsers and almost all mobile browsers now support the `SameSite` attribute.
 To keep track of the browsers implementing it and the usage of the attribute, refer to the following [service](https://caniuse.com/#feat=same-site-cookie-attribute).
+Note that Chrome has [announced](https://blog.chromium.org/2019/10/developers-get-ready-for-new.html) that they will mark cookies as `SameSite=Lax` by default from Chrome 80 (due in February 2020), and Firefox and Edge are both planning to follow suit.
+Additionally, the `Secure` flag will be required for cookies that are marked as `SameSite=None`.

 It is important to note that this attribute should be implemented as an additional layer *defense in depth* concept.
 This attribute protects the user through the browsers supporting it, and it contains as well 2 ways to bypass it as mentioned in the following [section](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-02#section-5.3.7.1).
 This attribute should not replace having a CSRF Token.
 Instead, it should co-exist with that token in order to protect the user in a more robust way.